 Relationships between the important parties are defined by federal regulations and by contract.
 To administer the public housing program, HAWC enters into a contractual relationship with HUD through the Annual Contributions Contract (ACC).
 HAWC also enters into a contractual relationship with the tenant through the public housing lease.
 These contracts outline the roles and responsibilities of each party.

-Federal regulations further identify the important roles of the parties involved.
-For the program to work and be successful, all parties involved - HUD, HAWC, and the tenant - must play their important parts.
+Federal regulations identify the crucial roles of all parties involved.
+For the program to succeed, HUD, HAWC, and tenants must each fulfill their important responsibilities.

 The Public Housing Relationships

 What does HUD do?